ethereum/go-ethereum/docs/_getting-started/dev-mode.md

 ![Remix-compiler](/static/images/remix-compiler.png)

 Below the Solidity icon is a fourth icon that includes the Ethereum logo.
 Clicking this opens the Deploy menu.
 In this menu, Remix can be configured to connect to the local Geth node.
 In the drop-down menu labelled `ENVIRONMENT`, select `Injected Web3`.
-This will open an information pop-up with instructions for configuring Geth - these cna be ignored as they were completed earlier in this tutorial.
+This will open an information pop-up with instructions for configuring Geth - these can be ignored as they were completed earlier in this tutorial.
 However, at the bottom of this pop-up is a box labelled `Web3 Provider Endpoint`.
 This should be set to Geth's 8545 port on `localhost` (`127.0.0.1:8545`).
 Click OK.
 The `ACCOUNT` field should automatically populate with the address of the account created earlier using the Geth Javascript console.

 ![Remix-deploy](/static/images/remix-deploy.png)